Jet-Set-Radio-API/JetSetRadio-API/README.md

 ## Acknowledgements
  - SEGA - Creators and Owners of Jet Set Radio
  - Hideki Naganuma - Composer, DJ, and Remixer of Jet Set Radio Music
+ - All other artists that contributed to the franchise
  - The Creators and Contributors of [JetSetPedia](https://jetsetradio.fandom.com/wiki/Main_Page)
  - Greg Kennedy for gathering all of the [JSR Graffiti Files](https://greg-kennedy.com/jsr/) into one organized place.
  - The JetSetRadio Community